odoo-dev/odoo/doc/howtos/rdtraining/15_qwebintro.rst

   clickable to open the record.
 - ``<field name="name"/>``: this will add the ``name`` field to the view.

-.. exercise:: Minimal kanban view
+.. exercise:: Make a minimal kanban view.

     Using the simple example provided, create a minimal Kanban view for the properties.
 The only field to display is the ``name``.